 The North American Conference on British Studies

 This fellowship is dedicated to scholars of the British world who are working on topics from the early modern period through to the present day.
-FI-NACBS fellows will receive an additional $500 for four continuous weeks of work.
+FI-NACBS fellows will receive $3,500 for four continuous weeks of work.
 Applicants are expected to be members in good standing of NACBS at the time of application.

 The Omohundro Institute of Early American History and Culture

 This fellowship is dedicated to funding studies of early America, broadly understood.
 FI-OIEAHC fellowships support researchers – from advanced graduate students to senior scholars – with strong interests in Atlantic history, colonial history, literary studies, performance history, and material culture.
-FI-OI fellows will receive $3,500 for four continuous weeks of work.
+FI-OIEAHC fellows will receive $3,500 for four continuous weeks of work.
 Applicants are expected to be members in good standing of the OIEAHC at the time of application.
-The application deadline for the FI-OIEAHC fellowship is November 1, 2019.
-Please apply through the OIEAHC website.
+Please note that ABD applicants who are applying exclusively for this fellowship should state this intent in their application.

 The Shakespeare Association of America

 This fellowship supports scholarly work on William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles these have played in world culture.
-FI-SAA fellows will receive an additional $500 for four continuous weeks of work.
+FI-SAA fellows will receive $3,500 for four continuous weeks of work.
 Applicants are expected to be members in good standing of the SAA at the time of application.

 The Society for the Study of Early Modern Women and Gender

 This fellowship is offered to scholars working on studies of women, genders, and/or sexualities anywhere in the early modern world.
 FI-SSEMWG fellows will receive $3,500 for four continuous weeks of work.
 Applicants are expected to be members in good standing of the SSEMWG at the time of application.